-At American, our TRUST Specialist focuses on counseling students to solve problems related to drugs and alcohol, bullying, harassment, stress, suicide, isolation, family violence, and other crises.
-The TRUST Specialist sponsors the DFYIT program and peer mediation.
+At American Senior High School, our TRUST Counselor focuses on counseling students to solve problems related to drugs and alcohol, bullying, harassment, stress, suicide, isolation, family violence, and other crises.
+The TRUST Counselor sponsors the DFYIT program, peer mediation, and works with the community to ensure the social-emotional needs of students are met.